Steph and Rahoul chose 600-year-old La Vieille Maison d’Art for their perfect day in Provence

 The groom even picked up on the sun-bleached ambience of the venue in his choice of outfit.
 ‘Rahoul wore a lovely linen summer suit in the perfect shade of light stone,’ says Steph.
 ‘He looked so handsome and timeless, like someone straight out of the Gatsby era.’

 The bridesmaids also co-ordinated with the backdrop, choosing their own dresses from a variety of sources.
 ‘Each wore a midi dress in a block colour – dark green, rich yellow, black and dusty pink – which tied in really well with the bright colours reflected in the château artwork and the chandeliers.
 The whole look was incredible!’

 For her own outfit, Steph chose a lacy, fitted dress from a US-based fashion label – ‘I bought it off the shelf and it fitted me like a glove!’.
 She paired it with a traditional handmade embroidered silk bag from India, a gift from Rahoul’s mother.

-After the ceremony and drinks in thecourtyard, 65 guests sat down to eat at long tables laid with stone-coloured linen napkins embroidered with the couple’s initials, a gift from Steph’s stepmother.
+After the ceremony and drinks in thecourtyard, the celebration continued as the guests sat down to eat at long tables laid with stone-coloured linen napkins embroidered with the couple’s initials, a gift from Steph’s stepmother.
 The dining style was super-relaxed with the starters – gazpacho soup in shot glasses, pâté from the local market, crudités with garlic aïoli and breadsticks – already on the table when guests arrived.
 This was followed by a summer buffet that included cold roast chicken with lemon and thyme mayonnaise and prawns with a lime, chilli and coriander dressing.

 ‘I’d say just be yourself when it comes to planning,’ says Steph, ‘and don’t be afraid to challenge the norms.
 We did things our way and, honestly, we wouldn’t change a thing!’